verbal-autopsy-software/website/content/authors/vital_strategies/_index.md

 # Username (this should match the folder name)
 authors:
-- ohio_state
+- vital_strategies

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: The Ohio State University
+role: Vital Strategies

 # Organizations/Affiliations
 organizations: